edamontology/edam-sandbox/README.md

-** UNDER CONSTRUCTION - edamverify is being built and the docs here describe the intended state, not it's current state!**
+**UNDER CONSTRUCTION - edamverify is being built and the docs here describe the intended state, not it's current state!**

-# edamverify - EDAM Verification Utility
+# EDAM Verification Utility : edamverify

 **edamverify** is a utility for verification of the EDAM ontology.
 It implements a set of quality control (QC) checks based upon: